Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Related Works

-\textbf{Defense mechanisms in FL.} Robust learning and the mitigation of adversarial behaviors in FL has been extensively explored~\citep{krum,yang2019byzantine, foolsgold, rfa, he2022byzantine,karimireddy2020byzantine,sun2019can,fu2019attack,ozdayi2021defending,sun2021fl,yin2018byzantine,chen2017distributed,bulyan_guerraoui2018hidden,xie2020slsgd,li2020learning,cao2020fltrust}.
-Some approaches keep several local models that are more likely to be benign in each FL iteration, \textit{e}.\textit{g}.,~\citep{krum,bulyan_guerraoui2018hidden,yin2018byzantine}, and~\citep{xie2020slsgd}.
-For each FL round, instead of using all client submissions for aggregation, such approaches keep local models that are the most likely to be benign to represent the other local models.
-Such approaches are effective, but they keep fewer local models than the real number of benign local models to ensure that all Byzantine local models are filtered out, causing misrepresentation of some benign local models in aggregation.
-This completely wastes the computation resources of the benign clients that are not being selected and thus, changes the aggregation results as some benign local models do not participate in aggregation.
-Some approaches re-weight or modify local models to mitigate the impacts of potential malicious submissions~\citep{foolsgold,karimireddy2020byzantine,sun2019can,fu2019attack,ozdayi2021defending,sun2021fl}, while other approaches alter the aggregation function or directly modify the aggregation results~\citep{rfa,karimireddy2020byzantine,yin2018byzantine,chen2017distributed}.
-While these defense mechanisms can be effective against attacks, they might inadvertently degrade the quality of outcomes due to the unintentional alteration of aggregation results even when no attacks are present.
-This is especially problematic given the infrequency of attacks in real-world FL scenarios.
+Robust learning and the mitigation of adversarial behaviors in FL has been extensively explored~\cite{krum,yang2019byzantine, foolsgold, rfa, he2022byzantine,karimireddy2020byzantine,sun2019can,fu2019attack,ozdayi2021defending,sun2021fl,yin2018byzantine,chen2017distributed,bulyan_guerraoui2018hidden,xie2020slsgd,li2020learning,cao2020fltrust}.
+Some approaches keep several local models that are more likely to be benign in each FL round, \textit{e}.\textit{g}.,~\cite{krum,bulyan_guerraoui2018hidden,yin2018byzantine}, and~\cite{xie2020slsgd}, instead of aggregating all client submissions.
+Such approaches are effective, but they keep fewer local models than the real number of benign local models to ensure that all malicious local models are filtered out, causing misrepresentation of some benign local models in the aggregation.
+This completely wastes the computation resources of the benign clients that are incorrectly removed and thus, changes aggregation results.
+Some approaches re-weight or modify local models to mitigate the impacts of potential malicious submissions~\cite{foolsgold,karimireddy2020byzantine,sun2019can,fu2019attack,ozdayi2021defending,sun2021fl}, while other approaches alter the aggregation function or directly modify the aggregation results~\cite{rfa,karimireddy2020byzantine,yin2018byzantine,chen2017distributed}.
+Some approaches detect presence of attacks~\cite{zhang2022fldetector} but requires a number of pre-training rounds and relies heavily on historical client models of previous rounds, making it ineffective when there is limited information on past client models.
+Moreover, the effectiveness of such approach on early rounds of FL training is challenging, as it might require to set several starting round before detection~\cite{fldetector_implementation}.
+However, in practice, attacks might happen in early stages of FL training as well.
+While these defense mechanisms might require unrealistic assumptions or degrade the quality of outcomes due to modifying FL aggregation even in benign cases, thus are not suitable in practical scenarios.